matador-software/matador-jobs-custom-etage0/readme.txt

 == Description ==

-Extends Matador Jobs for custom features as requested by Etage0
+Extends Matador Jobs to add an additional Taxonomy (and filtering option) based on Career Level.
+For Etage0, the values for this custom filter are tied to their Bullhorn's customText12 field.

 == Installation ==